 - Preheat oven to 350°F.

 - Grease and sprinkle a little flour all over a 9×13 inch baking dish.

-- In large bowl, mix together pumpkin, evaporated milk, sugar and seasonings Then, beat one egg in at a time to the pumpkin mixture.
+- In large bowl, mix together pumpkin, evaporated milk, sugar and seasonings.
+Then, whisk in one egg at a time to the pumpkin mixture.

 - Pour mixture into the prepared baking dish.

 - Sprinkle cake mix all over the top of the pumpkin mixture (use all of it).

 - Sprinkle pecans over cake mix.